 A detailed look at the emotional support animal laws protecting ESAs and their handlers.

 Find out where and who you can see to get a legitimate ESA Letter in order to qualify for your emotional support animal.

 Tips on making your doctor aware you’re interested in pursuing an ESA as part of your treatment.

 Getting a clear idea of what it means to certify an emotional support animal and how to own a legitimate ESA letter.

 Know the difference between registration and certification and why registering your ESA is not what you want.

-Don’t fall into traps and spend money on the invalid letters and registrations.
+Don’t fall into traps and spend money on invalid letters and registrations.
 Know what to look for to get a true, legit ESA letter.

 Emotional Support Animals aren’t exclusive to dogs.
 Make your favorite feline your ESA.

 A guide for traveling with a Psychiatric Service Dog (PSD), Emotional Support Dog (ESA), or pet.